The pH of Ammonium Chloride in Water

 Contaminants or chemicals that can affect the pH of ammonium chloride in water include other acids or bases, such as sulfuric acid or sodium hydroxide.
 These substances can react with the ammonium chloride and change the pH of the solution.
 To deal with these contaminants, you can use methods such as filtration, distillation, or chemical neutralization.

-See also The pH of Tap Water in Texas, USA: Exploring the Alkaline Landscape
+See also The pH of Calcium Iodide in Water

 Filtration